ruijorgenobre/deepMirCut/README.md

 $ conda env create -f deepMirCut_env.yml file
 ```

 DeepMirCut works best when a dot-bracket fold and bpRNA structure array are provided.
-Programs which fold RNA's and annotate their loop structures can be found at the following links:
+Please install the following:

-* [The ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/) - The ViennaRNA Package consists of several programs which are used to fold and compare RNA structures.
-A program called RNAfold may be used to obtain a dot-bracket structure array.
+* [The ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/) - The ViennaRNA Package includes RNAfold, a program that folds sequences and returns their dot-bracket structure array.
-* [bpRNA](https://github.com/hendrixlab/bpRNA) -  The bpRNA script is a tool which is able to annotate the features of RNA secondary structures.
+* [bpRNA](https://github.com/hendrixlab/bpRNA) -  The bpRNA script annotates the features of RNA secondary structures.
+* [Graph.pm](https://metacpan.org/pod/distribution/Graph/lib/Graph.pod) - A dependency needed to run bpRNA, available on CPAN

-After installing the dependences run the following script to set up deep-mir-cut.
+After installing these dependencies run the following script to set up deep-mir-cut.

 ```sh
 $ bash setup.sh